Are you a coach who wants to get more clients or sell more programs? Do you want to learn how to market your coaching business?

-In deciding whether this approach is right for you, it’s helpful to get a sense of how often does your most engaged audience want to hear from you.
+In deciding whether this approach is right for you, it’s helpful to get a sense of how often your most engaged audience want to hear from you.
 Maybe it’s every day, or maybe it’s twice a week.
 The only way to answer this question is to test the email strategy on your own audience.

 If you’re ready to test this strategy on your own audience, here are some tips to try:

 - Keep your daily email to 200-300 words.
 You’re looking to spark meaningful points of connection each day, not publish earth-shattering content every time.

 - Keep it simple: tell a story, give a lesson, or provide something entertaining in your emails.

 - Ensure you include a CTA in every single email.